Colletotrichum lindemuthianum: Growing in culture

 It has been known for some time that the fungus can be grown in a culture.
 The culture is generally made of a nutrient rich agar, as the fungus generally has a hard time germinating in water due to the water solubility of the appressorium.
-For optimal growth, the culture should be kept at 22 °C and at a pH of 8, although it can be grown in temperatures between 0-34 °C and pH levels between 3-11.
+For optimal growth, the culture should be kept at 22 °C and at a pH of 8, although it can be grown in temperatures between 0–34 °C and pH levels between 3–11.

 Diseases on fungus

 In 1975, British mycologist Rawlinson published findings of many isometric, uniformly sized particles that he identified as double-stranded RNA viruses in the extract of the α5 race of fungus.
 The α5 race is noted for its unusually poor sporulation in cultures and its weak pathogenicity.
 Rawlinson hypothesized these features were caused by the observed viral particles.
 However, the particles proved to be inseparable from the fungus, making an effective control difficult to acquire.
 Instead, he compared growth, pathogenicity and morphology of the α5 race with other races of C. lindemuthianum which were not infected.
-No significant differences were observed between the infected and non-infected races of the pathogen, although all α races proved to be highly nonnpathogenic, regularly scoring under 1 on the 5 point pathogenicity scale, whereas other races, such as the δ races, had pathogenicity ratings of 5.
+No significant differences were observed between the infected and non-infected races of the pathogen, although all α races proved to be highly nonpathogenic, regularly scoring under 1 on the 5 point pathogenicity scale, whereas other races, such as the δ races, had pathogenicity ratings of 5.
 While the virus has no observable negative effects on the fungus, its purpose or how it infected the fungus is still unknown.